auth0/docs/articles/cms/wordpress/troubleshoot.md

 ## I'm seeing the error message "Invalid state" that prevents me from logging in

 State validation is a security feature added in [version 3.6.0](https://github.com/auth0/wp-auth0/releases/tag/3.6.0).
 A cached callback URL usually causes this error message (see your Application settings for the callback URLs that should not be cached).
-If this is not the issue or you need more information, please see our detailed [troubleshooting guide](/cms/wordpress/invalid-state).
+If this is not the issue or you need more information, please see [Troubleshoot WordPress Plugin Invalid State Errors](/cms/wordpress/invalid-state).

 ## I'm having an issue logging in or changing email/password using a custom database